joshvillbrandt/mecanumbot-ros-pkg/README.md

 ## Summary

-The Mecanumbot robot is a robotic development platform designed, built, and maintained by [Josh Villbrandt](josh@javconcepts.com).
+The Mecanumbot robot is a robotic development platform designed, built, and maintained by [Josh Villbrandt](mailto:josh@javconcepts.com).
 It features a holonomic drive platform with mecanum wheels as well as a 2D laser scanner and an RGB-D camera.
 Research goals in localization, navigation, and object recognition from point clouds.
 Learn more about the Mecanumbot at [JAV Concepts](http://javconcepts.com/tag/mecanumbot/).

 ![Mecanumbot](extra/mecanumbot.jpg)

-## Docs
+## Documentation

-A variety of guides are available in the `docs` folder.
+A variety of guides are available in the `docs/` folder.

 * [Setup Guide](docs/Setup Guide.md)
 * [Usage Guide](docs/Usage Guide.md)